-Depression can be a debilitating condition, but there are ways to How to cope with depression and live a full life.
+Depression can be a debilitating condition, but there are ways How to cope with depression and live a whole life.
 Learn how with these tips from bahlon.

 Almost every individual in the world experiences depression at least once.
 It doesn’t last too long for some, but for others, depression may persist throughout their lives.
-The condition can make the easiest task feel too difficult to carry out.
+The condition can make the most straightforward task feel too challenging to carry out.

 It’s no secret that depression is a common mental health issue.
 According to the World Health Organization, 350 million people suffer from depression worldwide.
-However, while depression can be very serious, there are many ways to cope.
+However, while depression can be severe, there are many ways to cope.

 How to overcome depression on your own